Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 For instance, the various ways to use Serial.print() are documented here
 - https://www.arduino.cc/reference/en/language/functions/communication/serial/print/

+When using the USB serial port, the Arduino IDE needs to be started as seen here:

-Now our one-time setup() code is starting to be more complex; see if you can figure out what the new code does.
+Now our one-time setup() code is starting to be more complex.
+I am sure you can figure out what the new code does even if it is unfamiliar to you.
 ```
 #define DPIN_LED_OUT 3 // in case we want to move it, only need to change this
 #define DPIN_BTN_IN  5 // in case we want to move it, only need to change this